'Life on a Spectrum' Art Exhibition

 Arts Council funding Awarded to explore Neurodiversity and the Arts in New York

 Mahlia has been awarded the highly competitive ‘Developing your Creative Practice’ (DYCP) grant by the Arts Council England to go to New York to build new relationships, receive mentorship and collaborate with other autistic artists.
-The aim is to continue creating arts-led advocacy work around neurodiversity, that openly translates a positive message in impactful and accessible ways.
+The aim was to continue creating arts-led advocacy work around neurodiversity, that openly translates a positive message in impactful and accessible ways.

-Autism Art in Hospital
+Autism Art in Hospitals